Annapurna Circuit Trek

 The Annapurna Circuit Trek is also a fantastic adventure to take in the springtime.
 The walks are covered in rhododendrons and other flowers throughout the spring.
 The scenes are explicit and the weather is light because of the after-rain effects.
 Despite being less popular than autumn, it is the second best time of year for trekking.

-Gear and Equipment
+Trekking Gears and Equipment

 Clothes: